TorbenRahbekKoch/coding-test/Formpipe coding test progress.md

 Adding (proper) pagination was a hazzle since the json-server returns the page count in a links header, so that had to be parsed out.

+The User Details page is not pretty, but it shows the needed information.
+I couldn't find any decent "show just some text in a nice" components in Mantine.